AadityaUoHyd/SpringBoot-MultipleDb-Demo/MySpringBootMultipleDbDemo/README.md

 inputs(e.g - driver class, url, username, password, dialect, etc.) in properties files and spring-boot takes care of rest.

 But to create multiple DB in one service, we need to configure it by ourselves using java configuration style.
 Lets do this for two RDBMS, PostgreSQL and MySQL.
-Here for configuration of DBs, we need objects(beans) of :-
+Here for configuration of DBs, we need objects(beans) of implementation classes of:-
- 1. DataSource,
+ 1. DataSource (Interface),
- 2. EntityManagerFactory, and
+ 2. EntityManagerFactory (Interface), and
- 3. TransactionManager.
+ 3. TransactionManager (Interface).

 # PostgreSQL (Db1)
 PostgreSQL Database Commands: <br>